User Experience and Interaction Design BS

 - Project Management — Managing work flows to keep teams on track

-As a freshman, you learn the basics of user interface and interaction design.
+As a freshman, you learn the basics of User Experience Research, User Experience Design, user Interface Design and Interaction Design.
 In sophomore year, you learn the coding and development skills to bring those designs to life.
-In the pre-junior year you will learn the fundamentals of user experience design and usability testing.
-Your junior and senior studies are focused on electives and interdisciplinary teamwork.
+The pre-junior, junior and senior studies are focused on electives and interdisciplinary teamwork.
 In our 5-year sequence you will also have the opportunity for 3 six-month full-time work experiences within a company through Drexel’s Cooperative Education program, and your capstone project will result in a full-scale, industry-level product launch.

 By the end of this program, you’ll have real-world experience, an enviable portfolio, and the highly adaptable skills to find your way in the uncertain, ever-evolving world of tech.